Why did I want to learn to be a magician? Pt 6 – Joining the Magic Circle

 Having quit my corporate life, I went back to pursuing magic.
 I had enough money saved up to support myself for a while and began working on my career as a magician again.

 The smartest thing I had done during my time in that office was following through on the process to join the Magic Circle.
-To this day, something I am still incredibly proud of.
+To this day, something I am still incredibly proud to have achieved.

-Back in Sydney, I had been introduced to Alfred Hayes, a member who I would go on to visit a few times, he lived very far away and it was difficult to see him regularly, but we met every few months to discuss all things magic, sharing stories and reminiscing of the old days.
+Back in Sydney, I had been introduced to Alfred Hayes, a member who I would go on to visit a few times, he lived very far away, and it was difficult to see him regularly.
+Still, we met every few months to discuss all things magic, sharing stories and reminiscing of the old days.
 This true gentleman was kind enough to be the proposer for my membership.

-Arriving in a flop sweat, I was greeted by a very friendly face, David Weeks.
+Arriving in a flop sweat, a friendly face, David Weeks greeted me.
 A phenomenally kind soul who did everything he could to calm me down.
 I was in luck, the other test taker that day was also late, and so they had delayed everything for us.
 Thank heavens for David’s calm reassurance!

-I can’t remember how long the wait was, again I must apologise for my useless memory (I can still remember the fact that butterflies taste with their feet if that helps you at all), but it was a much less painful wait than it could have been because of my far more painful office job that did a good job of distracting me.
-Eventually my certificate arrived and I was a full blown genuine member of the Magic Circle.
+I can’t remember how long the wait was, again I must apologise for my useless memory (I can still remember the fact that butterflies taste with their feet if that helps you at all).
+Still, it was a much less painful wait than it could have been because of my far more painful office job that did an excellent job of distracting me.
+Eventually, my certificate arrived, and I was a full-blown genuine member of the Magic Circle.

 All was right with the world.
-I began taking full advantage of my membership, attending every Monday meeting, attempting to network with other magicians, I would get quite star struck when getting to meet some of the incredibly magicians I had grown up watching and idolising.
+I began taking full advantage of my membership, attending every Monday meeting, attempting to network with other magicians.
+I would get quite star struck when getting to meet some of the incredible magicians I had grown up watching and idolising.

-The amount of work I was getting increased, only a little bit but it was an increase, until I made a mess of the whole thing as only a woefully naive “big fish” from Sydney could.
+The amount of work I was getting increased, only a little bit but it was an increase until I made a mess of the whole thing as only a woefully naive “big fish” from Sydney could.
 I will put all the gory details in my next post, along with the painful lessons I learned.
-Previous Blog Next Post
+Previous Post Next Post